numpy/numpy/doc/source/dev/reviewer_guidelines.rst

   committer comment or close.
 - If the PR submitter doesn't respond to your comments for 6 months, move the PR in question to the inactive category with the “inactive” tag attached.
 At this point, the PR can be closed by a maintainer.
-If there is any interest in finalizing the PR under consideration, then this can be indicated at any time (without waiting 6 months) by a comment.
+If there is any interest in finalizing the PR under consideration, this can be indicated at any time, without waiting 6 months, by a comment.

 GitHub Workflow